 Honors courses are for students with special interest, high motivation, and aptitude in social studies.
-The content of the courses parallels the regular course content, but students will be required to submit a research paper, and complete homework assignments, tests, and examinations containing essay questions that focus on critical thinking.
+The content of the courses parallels the regular course content, but students will be required to submit essays, complete homework assignments, tests, and examinations containing essay questions that focus on critical thinking.